 - LUNCH – Depending on which type of event you’ve registered for and where it is, there may be lunch provided. (the only events we normally don’t do lunch at are the FAST Open events at Brooksville because the airport restrictions prevent us from having 100+ people on-site at the same time for a group lunch) If there is no lunch, we do provide some snacks like chips and cookies for people to munch on.
 And, of course, we’ll always have enough water and some soft drinks on ice to keep people hydrated.
 Enjoy!
 We all like to eat, and autocross is a very social sport.
 That’s why we try to provide lunch at most of our events and stop and chat with each other for a bit.

 - TEARDOWN – If you drove in the Late session, you’ll be there for course teardown.
 We try to assign some dedicated people to the task if we have enough extra workers that we can spare some from course work.
 Regardless, we need all the help we can get to get everything packed up as quickly as possible.
-For events at SPC, we mostly use cones that belong to the college, and after our event, we’ll have to move all of those cones back to the law enforcement course configuration. (there are permanent marks on the pavement, so it’s not too hard) For other sites, we use our own cones and we’ll have the course workers from the final run group stack the cones in their area before they come in.
+We’ll have the course workers from the final run group stack the cones in their area before they come in.
 Then we’ll send a truck out with a few people to pick them all up and load them in the trailer along with the rest of our equipment.
 If we’re on the ball, it only takes about 30 minutes to get everything packed up.

 - AWARDS – At the end of the day, the last thing we do is pass out awards.
 We give out award stickers that are all-weather capable, so you can put them on your car.
 Many people will back them with magnetic material so that they can temporarily put them on their cars.
 We give 1st, 2nd and 3rd place for each class (regardless of the number of competitors), and we give out an FTD (fastest time of the day) award for the fastest car, and usually a second FTD award for the fastest car on street tires.